-A driver’s history or MVR (motor vehicle report) will also show the license class as well as any restrictions imposed on the driver.
+A driver’s history or motor vehicle report (MVR) will also show the license class as well as any restrictions imposed on the driver.
 The drivers’ history also notes the status of the particular drivers’ license, such as whether it is currently valid or if it has been suspended or permanently revoked.
 In addition, a drives’ history can be used to identify Points (derogatory points added to a driver’s history for collisions, tickets and reckless behavior issued by the DMV).
-On a more basic level, this search can also be used to identify the specific type of license granted (such as a commercial license vs.
+On a more basic level, this search can also be used to identify the specific type of license granted (such as a commercial license vs. a standard passenger vehicle driving license) and endorsements (motorcycles, hazardous materials, trailers weighing over 10,000 lbs., etc.).

 Obtaining a copy of a drivers’ history can also be an excellent way to identify and verify aliases and date of birth information, which can then be used in criminal and civil record searches.
 Although, many states consider a driver’s history to be a public record, certain states require a release form authorizing the DMV to release the driver’s history to the requesting party.
 Please inquire for information on the specific state where you would like the driver’s history search performed.
 The reporting period for this search does depend on current state law.